 (12) In this section —

-“Amount A” means, in relation to a financial year, the amount that section 93F(8) defines to be Amount A in relation to that financial year.
+Amount A means, in relation to a financial year, the amount that section 93F(8) defines to be Amount A in relation to that financial year.

 (13) The court is not bound by an agreement or assessment recorded by the Director under section 93L(2), but may admit it as evidence relevant to the worker’s degree of permanent whole of person impairment.